innolitics/rdm/rdm/base/software_plan.md

 - output verification steps (if there are any)
 - which role should perform the verification{% if system.auditor_notes %} [5.1.6.a and 5.1.6.b]{% endif %}.

-Since we are using an evolutionary development life cycle, activities typically are performed before their inputs are fully settled.
-As a result, activity inputs and outputs may not be internally consistent during the development process.
+Since we are using an evolutionary development life cycle, activities typically are performed before their inputs have settled.
+As a result, activity inputs and outputs may not be consistent inbetween releases.

 Before each software release, the team should verify the deliverables of each development activity to ensure they are in a consistent state{% if system.auditor_notes %} [5.1.6.c]{% endif %}.
 The project lead should accept the release based on the consistency of the various development activity outputs{% if system.auditor_notes %} [5.1.6.d]{% endif %}.
 {% if system.safety_class == "C" %}